• Skip to main content

 The mothers of the Holy Innocents now understand the beautiful goodness the Christ Child brought forth from the evils of their children’s death.
 Their tragic cries have now turned to joy; what once seemed endless unhappiness was actually a pivotal point in the lives of the Innocents.
 Christ wiped every tear from their eyes.

 As the supreme model of Christian trust, we turn to the Sweet Virgin who carried the Child in her womb and nursed him at her breast.
 We can only speculate as to how much she did or did not understand the mysterious and wondrous life she was to lead as the Mother of God.
-Of this we are certain: Mary understood suffering, trust, and Providence.
+Of this we are certain: Mary understood suffering, trust, and providence.
 From that moment the angel Gabriel announced: “Hail, full of grace” (Lk.
 1:28), to that eve in the cave at Bethlehem, to that heart-piercing sword of agony she experienced at the foot of the cross, the Virgin Mary was and is the exemplar of trust.
-Rather than attempt to remove herself from what God presented to her, she uttered profound words of pure and complete union with Providence: “Behold, I am the handmaid of the Lord.
+Rather than attempt to remove herself from what God presented to her, she uttered profound words of pure and complete union with providence: “Behold, I am the handmaid of the Lord.
 May it be done to me according to your word” (Lk.
 1:38).

 Christ’s peace.

 Deacon Frederick Bartels is a member of the Catholic clergy who serves the Church in the diocese of Pueblo.
-He holds an MA in Theology and Educational Ministry and is a Catholic educator, public speaker, and evangelist who strives to infuse culture with the saving principles of the gospel.
-For more, visit YouTube, iTunes and Google Play.
+He holds an MA in Theology and Educational Ministry, is a member of the theology faculty at Catholic International University, and is a Catholic educator, public speaker, and evangelist who strives to infuse culture with the saving principles of the gospel.
+For more, visit YouTube, iTunes and Twitter.

 Leave a Reply